ovh/venom/README.md

 ## Skip testcase

 It is possible to skip `testcase` according to some `assertions`.
-For instance, the following exampl will skip the last testcase.
+For instance, the following example will skip the last testcase.

 ```yaml
 name: "Skip testsuite"